Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 2. **Data Extraction**
-Data Extraction was performed from MySQL hosted on AWS and Google Analytics API
+Carried out from MySQL (hosted on AWS) and Google Analytics API

-Total KPIs selected: 15
+Total KPIs selected: 10

 Dataset: 10s of GB

 3. **Modelling**
-I used k-means clustering to create and derive the optimal number of clusters and understand the underlying customer segments.
+K-means clustering to create and derive the optimal number of clusters and understand the underlying customer segments.
+Drawbacks of K-means were mitigated by using AHC and GMM.

 <!--
 **Algorithm Overview**